 Like the LBD, a French manicure is always stylish.
 But this year’s take on tradition isn’t your typical pink and white or even the high-contrast dark and light of recent years.

-The half-moon, a retro two-tone relative of the French manicure, is new again, along with a slightly edgier v-shaped half-moon version.
+The half-moon, a retro two-tone relative of the French manicure, is new, along with a slightly edgier v-shaped half-moon version.
 Color blocking, painting a contrasting stripe down the center of the nail, is another modern take on tradition.

-Blingy polishes hit the mainstream a couple of years ago and polish manufacturers are offering more colors and glitter designs.
-Summer colors include deep mermaid blues and greens and luxe metallics like copper that will carry you into fall.
+Blingy polishes hit the mainstream a couple of years ago, and polish manufacturers offer more colors and glitter designs.
+Summer colors include deep mermaid blues, greens, and luxe metallics like copper that will carry you into fall.

 Nail pros recommend starting with a solid ‘primer’ color for best results.
-Also know that the gritty glitters tend to chip – so finish and protect with a topcoat – and the polish is difficult to remove.
-Use the cotton ball soaked in acetone and wrapped in aluminum foil method to remove.
+Also, the gritty glitters tend to chip – so finish and protect with a top coat – and the polish is difficult to remove.
+Use the cotton ball soaked in acetone and wrapped in aluminum foil to remove.

 5. Funky and Fun Designs